 Utilizing www.dota-allstars.com, created and administered by Steve Mescon, over the years, DotA-Allstars became the most-popular unsponsored mod in the world.
 Gradually, IceFrog has come to bring the balancing and quality standards of DotA-Allstars to an unprecedented degree, inspiring many companies to emulate him.
 In 2009, however, IceFrog disassociated himself from the official DotA-Allstars website and staff, due to a falling out with Mescon.
 Since then, he has established his own community at www.playdota.com.

 In 2009, IceFrog was contacted by Erik Johnson, the project director of Valve Corporation, who had been experiencing a great interest in DotA, in unison with other senior employees.
 Johnson was interested to know what IceFrog wanted with the game, which was ultimately to have a stand-alone port that would serve as the sequel.
 After Valve programmer Adrian Finol created a successful role-playing game build on the Source Engine, Gabe Newell approved of an offer to hire IceFrog and develop a sequel.
 IceFrog was flown to Valve's headquarters in downtown Bellevue, Washington, where he was hired on the spot.

 Coordinating with a team of professionals, IceFrog served as the lead designer for the official sequel to DotA called Dota 2.
-Valve has since secured the franchising rights to Dota, including the original mod's name, despite legal opposal from Riot Games and Blizzard Entertainment, at the behest of Steve Mescon.
-Today, Dota 2 is by far the most-played game on Steam.
+Valve has since secured the franchising rights to Dota, including the original mod's name, despite legal opposition from Riot Games and Blizzard Entertainment, at the behest of Steve Mescon.
+Today, Dota 2 is consistently the most-played game on Steam.